Lenzy makes super catch as No. 20 Notre Dame tops Navy 35-32

 THE TAKEAWAY

 Notre Dame: The Irish have won four straight, including a victory over Clemson last weekend.
 After losing to Marshall and Stanford earlier this season, they needed to show they could avoid a letdown against Navy.
 They did for a half, but their final two quarters left a lot to be desired.
-Notre Dame had only one first down after halftime.
+Notre Dame had only one first down and 12 total yards after halftime.

+”One thing you know about Navy is they’ll never quit,” Irish coach Marcus Freeman said. ”We had to match their urgency throughout the entirety of the game.
+We did the first half.
+We did not have the urgency and the execution that we needed to finish the game the way we wanted to.”

 UP NEXT